About

 3. Use maintained packs

-4. Keep one product model
+4. Keep one product family

 Open